 Fifth Third Securities (FTS) is a registered investment advisor (RIA) with the Securities and Exchange Commission (SEC) and a registered broker-dealer under the Financial Industry Regulatory Authority (FINRA).
-It sponsors managed account programs on behalf of a diverse group of clients, including high-net-worth individuals and private pension plans.
+It sponsors managed account programs on behalf of a diverse group of clients, including high-net-worth individuals, private pension plans and more.

 Fifth Third Securities Background